matteoferla/Fragmenstein/documentation/notes/manual_filtering.md

 User submitted compounds crystalise, but not as intended.

 ![ops](../../images/crystallised_opsie.png)
+_White is crystallised submission, others are the "inspirations"_

 Generally this is more subtle, i.e. a group crystallises incorrectly.

 ![wrong](../../images/crystallised_wrong.png)
+_White is crystallised submission, others are the "inspirations"_

 ### Cartesian naïveté